pqnelson/pqnelson.github.com/_posts/2021-07-29-monadic-io-in-ml.md

 empty, but that is for deeply magical reasons and ought not be taken _too_ seriously.
 (End of caution)

-Compare this to our implementation in Standard ML, whic roughly looks
+Compare this to our implementation in Standard ML, which roughly looks
 like:
 ```sml
 (* Standard ML *)